Prolitec/cognitive-toolkit-docs/articles/Speech/GetStarted/GetStartedREST.md

 <RECOGNITION_MODE> specifies the recognition mode.
 It must be of the following values: `interactive`, `conversation`, or `dictation`.
 Please replace <RECOGNITION_MODE> with the mode you want to use.
 Please find more information on recognition mode in the [How to choose recognition mode](How-to/how-to-choose-recognition-mode) page.

-<LANG_CODE> specifies the target language for audio convertion.
-You can find the complete list of languages and their code supported by the Speech service in .
+<LANG_CODE> specifies the target language for audio conversion.
+You can find the complete list of languages and their code supported by the Speech service in.
 For example, en-us represents English (United States).
-A complete list supported languages and their code can be found in the is described

 <OUTPUT_FOMAT> is optional.
 Allowed values are `simple` and `detailed`.
 By default the service returns simple results.
-Please fine detailed description in the [Reference](Reference) page.
+Please find detailed description in the [Reference](Reference) page.

 Some examples of service URI are
 | | URI |